Tanvir101cmd/Minimal-linux-server/README.md

 ### Hardening SSH Configuration

-It's a good idea to backup the default config file before making any changes, make the backup in this case via:
+It's a good idea to backup the default config file before making any changes, make the backup in this case by:
 ```bash
 sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.backup
 ```